 - Publications & Insights

-Livia Dyer co-heads our Technology, Media and Telecommunications Sector Group.
+Livia Dyer is a partner in our Technology, Media and Telecommunications sector group.

 She has BA and LLB degrees from the University of Cape Town and an LLM from the University College London, UK.

 Livia’s recent experience includes:

 - Acting for Tata Communications in the sale of their interest in Neotel, the second national fxied-line operator to Liquid Telecommunications and previously in the proposed sale of Tata’s interests in Neotel to Vodacom.

 - Advising Airports Company South Africa on economic regulatory issues in the context of ACSA’s permission applications in relation to its regulated tariffs. advising Airports Company South Africa (ACSA) on the economic regulation of its tariffs, preparing proposals for revisions to the statutory framework in terms of which ACSA operates and assisting with submissions to the regulatory authority which sets ACSA’s tariffs

 - Acted for Wireless Business Solutions in relation to the establishment of a new 4G network including infrastructure leasing and roaming arrangements.

 - Acting for Oger Telecom in the disposal of part of their interest in Cell C, the third mobile network operator in South Africa.

 - Advising the Independent Communications Authority of South Africa on the ICT Policy Review conducted by the Department of Telecommunications and Postal Services.